-Within level 3, the ZIC Group also classified:
+Within level 3, the Group also classified:

 - → Investment property amounting to USD 8,555 million and USD 7,828 million for Group investments and USD 3,138 million and USD 4,341 million for investments for unit-linked contracts as of December 31, 2016 and 2015, respectively.
 A large portion of this portfolio is valued using an internal income capitalization model.
 The model is asset specific and capitalizes the sustainable investment income of a property with its risk specific cap rate.
-This cap rate is an 'all risk yield' with components such as asset class yield for core assets (lowest risk) plus additional premiums for additional risks, for example second tier location or deterioration risk.
+This cap rate is an "all risk yield" with components such as asset class yield for core assets (lowest risk) plus additional premiums for additional risks, for example second tier location or deterioration risk.
 All cap rate components (risk premiums) are reviewed and, if necessary, adjusted annually before revaluations are performed.
 The model takes into consideration external factors such as interest rate, market rent and vacancy rate.
 The significant unobservable inputs which are outside this model, are estimated rental value, rental growth, long term vacancy rate and discount rate.
 Significant increases/(decreases) in rental value and rental growth, in isolation, would result in a significantly higher/(lower) fair value measurement.
-Significantly lower/(higher) fair value measurement. - → USD 237 million and USD 270 million for reinsurers' share of reserves fair value option and, USD 2,720 million and USD 2,927 million reserves for insurance contracts fair value option as of December 31, 2016 and 2015, respectively.
+Significant increases/(decreases) in the long term vacancy rate and discount rate, in isolation, would result in a significantly lower/(higher) fair value measurement. - → USD 237 million and USD 270 million for reinsurers' share of reserves fair value option and, USD 2,720 million and USD 2,927 million reserves for insurance contracts fair value option as of December 31, 2016 and 2015, respectively.
 The significant unobservable inputs used in the fair value measurement are the policy decrement assumptions used in projecting cash flows.
 Significant increases/(decreases) in claim incidence rates and significant decreases/ (increases) in claim termination rates would result in a significantly higher/(lower) fair value measurement.